jbousselot/GPX-test-track/README.md

 -   1/4"x2"  6' 6061 aluminum bar  $22  You will need to cut this down to 1-5/8" wide.
 This can be done on a table saw.
 Find someone who knows how or is willing to cut 1/4" aluminum.
 -   1/8"x4"  6' 6061 aluminum plate  $22
 -   1x6 wood base 6' (finish pine or another wood that is reliably straight and flat)
 -   Arduino Uno r3 or Mini $15 to $3.
-We want one with a 5v regulator so we can power it with batteries
+We want one with an onboard 5v regulator so we can power it with batteries
 -   2x 18650 batteries  $4 or $0 from a friend or you scrap them from other stuff like an e-scooter
 -   2x 18650 battery holder  $3  can use two singles or a double holder.
 Connect the cells in series for 7v to 8v
 -   3d printer - ask a friend or go to the library.
 The nicer the printer, the better it will look.
--   14 segment 4 character i2c backpack display with decimals.
+-   14 segment 4 character i2c backpack display with decimals HT16K33.
 These come in various colors, $12 for two.
--   2x 940nm Infrared LED emitters
--   2x 940nm Infrared detectors  $7 for a pack of 30, 15 emitters, 15 detectors.
+-   2x 940nm Infrared LED emitters  and 2x 940nm Infrared detectors  $7 for a pack of 30, 15 emitters, 15 detectors.
 -   2x 100 ohm resistors  (cheap, ask a friend)
 -   Rocker switch for power $1
 -   Momentary push button for reset $1